prancer-io/prancer-compliance-test/README.md

 ```

 ### step 4 - running the IaC Scan
-run the command `prancer --crawler scenario-arm-remote` and then `prancer scenario-arm-remote` to complete the IaC security tests for Azure ARM templates.
+run the command `prancer --crawler scenario-arm-remote` to get all the files available in your repository.
+And then `prancer scenario-arm-remote` to complete the IaC security tests for Azure ARM templates.